 ACE foots the bill for director’s eleventh-hour sabbatical costing taxpayers up to £200k

 Arts Council England (ACE) is footing the bill for an Executive Director's eleventh-hour sabbatical, costing taxpayers up to £200k.
-Andrea Stark who was announced in October 2012 as leaving the organisation to join High House Production Park (HHPP), the flagship Thames Gateway regeneration project in Thurrock, Essex, has been allowed to join her new organisation as its Chief Executive whilst on a six-month sabbatical being paid for by ACE, ArtsProfessional has discovered.
+Andrea Stark who was announced in October 2012 as leaving the organisation to join High House Production Park (HHPP), the flagship Thames Gateway regeneration project in Thurrock, Essex, has been allowed to join her new organisation as its Chief Executive while on a six-month sabbatical being paid for by ACE, ArtsProfessional has discovered.
 This contractual arrangement means that she will continue to be paid her six-figure salary by ACE until the end of June 2013, at which point ACE has confirmed she also becomes eligible for a redundancy pay-out which AP estimates is worth in excess of £100k.
 Had she been expected to resign from ACE in order to take up her new role at HHPP, she would have been ineligible for a severance package.

 Stark’s appointment was announced by former Royal Opera House boss Tony Hall, who is Chair of HHPP and was instrumental in the Royal Opera House moving its production workshop there in 2010.
 He described her as “perfect” for the role, and ACE Chief Executive Alan Davey described her as “ideally placed to take this important and unique complex of dedicated arts production and training space to the next level.”
 But neither of them mentioned that her appointment was on a six-month sabbatical.